kspatil2/Skyroads/GradingBreakup.md

     2% Modeling the spaceship to look like a spaceship using different geometrical shapes.
     2% Track and display score.
 You can choose any scoring scale you want.
     3% Add planets beside the road map to make it more interesting 4% Multiple skymaps.
-When a certain number of frogs cross the road and river safely, a new level appears.
 Create a new model skyroad for next level.Since, modeling an entire new map will take a lot work, increased the extra 	      credit to 4%.
     4% First person spaceship.
 Show the perspective from the cockpit of the spaceship which would be really cool.
     5% Sound and music.
 On certain game events, e.g. game start, movement, collision, etc. play a sound effect.
+    5% Give a theme and bacjground story to the game.